ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/structural-pattern/Proxy pattern.md

-#design-pattern #oop #software-engineering  #software-architecture  #structural-pattern #computer-network
+#design-pattern #object-oriented-programming #software-engineering  #software-architecture  #structural-pattern #computer-network

 # Purpose
 - Provides a ==surrogate - placeholder==  for a particular class to control its access.